 When writing your wedding vows, the best way to do this is to think about a structure.

 1) Something you love about each other, create a sense of love and feeling, talk about the 1st time you met each other for example.
 It will make your ceremony more interesting for your guests to hear about your shared history and personal moments.

 2) The promises and commitments to each other, remembering to keep them realistic.
 As much as I encourage you to stay away from inappropriate and embarrassing jokes it doesn’t mean your vows can't have a slightly funny, light heartfelt tone.
 My wife hates cockroaches and spiders, I promised to always be here for her in life but also when a crawling monster comes into our house.

 3) End with your hopes and dreams.
 Set a platform for the future of your family, and give your guests a glimpse into what life holds for you.
 You've gathered your friends and family to celebrate your wedding, but you'll need them just as much during your marriage.
 This is the perfect way to end.

 DO NOT IMPROVISE!
 On-the-spot vows are not a good sign of spontaneity and your soulmate deserves more effort than this!
 You don't have to start a year in advance but please don’t leave it to the morning of, or the hour before.
 If your partner is worth taking the time to write thoughtful and meaningful wedding vows.

 If you sit down and find yourself stuck, first of all, figure out why you are stuck, what is it that is stopping you from being able to start?
 To help, just remember that you are speaking to the person with whom you will be spending the rest of your life.
 Write your vows down and do a few drafts until you feel they’re spot on.

 I hope these tips will help you when the time of writing your own wedding vows will come.
-Meanwhile, no matter where in your wedding planning journey you are I know you will find some helpful wedding planning tips HERE!
+Meanwhile, no matter where in your wedding planning journey you are I know you will find some helpful Cairns wedding planning tips in our blog!